Calendar era: Olympiad dating

 Among the ancient Greek historians and scholars, a common method of indicating the passage of years was based on the Olympic Games, first held in 776 BC.
 The Olympic Games provided the various independent city-states with a mutually recognizable system of dates.
 Olympiad dating was not used in everyday life.
 This system was in use from the 3rd century BC.
 The modern Olympic Games (or Summer Olympic Games beginning 1896) do not continue the four year periods from ancient Greece: the 669th Olympiad would have begun in the summer of 1897, but the modern Olympics were first held in 1896.

 Indiction cycles

-Another common system was the indiction cycle (15 indictions made up an agricultural tax cycle in Roman Egypt, an indiction being a year in duration).
+The indiction cycle was an agricultural tax cycle implemented in Roman Egypt.
+15 indictions made up the cycle, an indiction being a year in duration.
 Documents and events began to be dated by the year of the cycle (e.g., "fifth indiction", "tenth indiction") in the 4th century, and this system was used long after the tax ceased to be collected.
 It was used in Gaul, in Egypt until the Islamic conquest, and in the Eastern Roman Empire until its conquest in 1453.

+A useful chart providing all the equivalents can be found in Chaîne's book on chronology, and can easily be consulted online at the Internet Archive, from page 134 to page 172.